centreon/centreon-documentation/versioned_docs/version-23.10/reporting/generate-reports.md

 This part of the menu changes according to the report design selected under the "Configuration" tab of the scheduled job.

-There are three types of fields in this form:
+There are three types of field in this form:

 - Text fields
 - Radio buttons